agengemb31/libft/README.md

 # libft

-42 School's first project which consists of creating utility library functions that can be used for future projects.
+42 School's first project which consists of creating utility library functions in C that can be used for future projects.

 ## GNU C Library (glibc)